 I couldn’t believe my luck to catch the sun right at the tips of these mountaintops.
 By the time I got to this pull-off, I was only able to get one shot before the rays were below the peaks.
 This was the sunset on my first drive on the road on August 9.
 I had just arrived the day before and the road had been closed until then, so I felt particularly fortunate.

 I was also lucky enough to see it after it had just re-opened following a snowfall.
-Seeing some of the sights blanketed in snow was truly magical (9-7-15).
-A full page on this day coming soon, too.
+Seeing some of the sights blanketed in snow was truly magical (Snow on Going to the Sun Road).

 General Info and History: